• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Stripe and PayPal are both Level-1 data PCI-compliant.
 This means both providers are equipped with the layers of security and procedures to handle customer payment data.
 Both also have dispute resolution management tools.

-However, what makes Stripe unique is its ability to allow businesses to fine-tune their fraud prevention rules according to their level of acceptable risk.
+However, what makes Stripe unique is its ability to let businesses fine-tune their fraud prevention rules based on their acceptable risk level.
 This means businesses are less likely to lose out on legitimate sales.

-Similarly, PayPal has its own fraud management filters that also allow companies to control the settings and choose among risk control options to implement.
-Although not as thorough as Stripe’s functionality, you still get to set your own list of monitored countries, place a cap on transaction amounts, address verification, security code verification, and more.
+Similarly, PayPal has its own fraud management filters that allow companies to manage settings and select risk-control options to implement.
+Although not as comprehensive as Stripe’s functionality, you can still set your own list of monitored countries, cap transaction amounts, enable address and security code verification, and more.

-Based on the level of control over security and fraud management, Stripe’s features are clearly more suited for businesses with heavier sales activity, while PayPal provides the best security for businesses with low-volume sales.
+Based on the level of control over security and fraud management, Stripe’s features are better suited to businesses with higher sales volume, while PayPal offers stronger security for businesses with low-volume sales.

 Stripe vs. PayPal: Ease of use